Chukzimmani/projects/README.md

 ## Data Scraping and Wrangling

 To build the character network, we start by scraping the character names from a Harry Potter wiki website.
-Using the `beautifulsoup` library, we extract the relevant information and create a dataframe.
+Using the `selenium` library, we extract the relevant information and create a dataframe.
 The scraped data is then cleaned and preprocessed to ensure it is suitable for analysis.

 ## Natural Language Processing